aiman-al-masoud/deixiscript/docs/README.md

 A World Model is generated from the ASTs and validated against the Conceptual Model

 The World Model together with each AST, is used to generate standalone javascript code.
-One JS "command" per AST.
+One full JS statement per AST.

 * Mind, Long Term Memory ~ AST processing, Conceptual Model
 * Short Term Memory ~ World Model